Big Six (Premier League): Project Big Picture and European Super League

+Alternative definitions

+Throughout the history of the Big Six and predecessors, its future has been speculated and alternative groups have been suggested.
+In 2010, as the league was becoming more competitive, and the title was widely seen as a battle between Manchester United and Chelsea, BBC Sport began to speculate whether the Big Four had become a Big Two consisting of Manchester United and Chelsea.
+However, this failed to gain widespread traction.
+In March 2016, five Premier League clubs (Arsenal, Chelsea, Liverpool, Manchester City and Manchester United) reportedly had a secret meeting to discuss a future “Super European” league, though it was denied by those clubs.
+This led to them briefly being referred to as the Big Five by the media.
+In 2017, talk began to emerge over whether Everton would form a Big Seven, following a season where they dominated the league table along with the Big Six.
+However, following a poor start to the following season, speculation ended.
+Around early 2021, there was also discussions about Leicester City potentially forming a Big Seven due to their increased competitiveness at the time.

+Since around 2023, there have been more wider discussions about a potential successor to the Big Six.
 One successor that has been discussed is a Big Seven featuring the Big Six and Newcastle United, something which gained traction in early 2023 following the club's takeover by Saudi Arabia's public investment fund in October 2021.
 In July 2024, Sky Sports began referring to the Big Seven rather than the Big Six.
-Another potential successor that has been discussed is the Big Eight.
-The term first emerged around May 2023 referring to Aston Villa, Brighton & Hove Albion, Newcastle United, and every Big Six club except Chelsea.
+A May 2023 article by Jordan Campbell in The Athletic referred to the "Big Eight" as Aston Villa, Brighton & Hove Albion, Newcastle United, and every Big Six club except Chelsea.
 However, the term re-emerged in April 2024 consisting of Chelsea rather than Brighton.
 In May 2025, an article was published on the Premier League website stating that the "strength of mid-tier clubs marks the end of the Big Six era".
 In that same article, it also suggested that it is "reasonable now to talk about a Big Eight", before adding that "Brighton & Hove Albion might even challenge that".